Maqsut Narikbayev

 Photogallery

-The ceremony was also attended by Head of the Presidential Administration Kairat Kelimbetov, Minister of Education and Science Zhanseit Tuimebayev, Akim of Astana Imangali Tasmagambetov, and President of KAZGUU Maqsut Narikbayev.
+The ceremony was attended by prominent figures, including Head of the Presidential Administration Kairat Kelimbetov, Minister of Education and Science Zhanseit Tuimebayev, Akim of Astana Imangali Tasmagambetov, and President of KAZGUU Maqsut Narikbayev.

-During the event, the Head of State got acquainted with the university museum, the Information and Book Trade Centre of St. Petersburg State University Publishing House, and a number of lecture halls.
-N. Nazarbayev also visited the Centre of Islamic Economics and Law and the office of the Centre of European Law.
+During the event, the Head of State toured the university, visiting the museum, the Information, and Book Trade Centre of St. Petersburg State University Publishing House, and several lecture halls.
+Nursultan Nazarbayev also explored the Centre of Islamic Economics and Law and the Centre of European Law, highlighting the institution’s commitment to academic diversity and global perspectives.

 OUR SOCIAL MEDIA